mapproxy/mapproxy/doc/caches.rst

 Available options:

 ``nodes``:
     A list of cassandra-nodes.
-Each node need a ``host`` and optionally a ``port`` if the port differs from the default.
+Each node needs a ``host``.
 A single localhost-node is used as default.

+``port``:
+    If a port other than 9042 is used, it has to be specified.

 Example
 -------